RPI-ACM-W/rpi-acm-w.github.io/_source/join.md

 Becoming part of the RPI Chapter of ACM-W provides many benefits, some of which include exclusive networking opportunities and conference sponsorship.

-*If you are in need of financial assistance to pay official ACM-W membership fees please contact Erica Braunschweig (braune[at]rpi.edu).
+*If you are in need of financial assistance to pay official ACM-W membership fees please contact Amy Zheng (zhengz3[at]rpi.edu)
 Please include a paragraph that describes your interest in joining the chapter; how you might contribute to the chapter; and what Computer Science means to you.

 ![Lunch with Colin Bodel, CTO of Time, INC](images/Colin-Bodel-lunch.jpeg)